-A capstone project is a year-long experience that is the culmination of a Blugold's Materials Science education at UW-Eau Claire.
+A capstone project is a year-long experience that is the culmination of a Blugold's materials science and engineering education at UW-Eau Claire.
 Each student must develop a materials-related project to address a question or problem that draws from across their experiences and skills as a student.
 These open-ended projects are exciting because the student has a chance to apply their education to solve a practical problem.

 There isn't always a right answer, but the process of investigating the question leads to new knowledge and new skills for the students involved.
 These projects have real-world applications and are frequently developed with input from an industry contact or a research mentor.
 Projects can be science- or engineering-focused and always tie back to the materials.